-Position Description Line and cover structures with insulating materials.
+Job Description: Line and cover structures with insulating materials.
 May work with batt, roll, or blown insulation materials.

-Life As an Insulation Worker
+Daily Life Of an Insulation Worker

 - Distribute insulating materials evenly into small spaces within floors, ceilings, or walls, using blowers and hose attachments, or cement mortars.